MATERIALIZATION OF VIEWS

 1. Complete Job Name field as billing_daily_cache_refresh

-1. On the Extraction section tab choose tutorial.iv_client_with_bills
+1. On the Configuration tab choose tutorial.iv_client_with_bills

 1. Finally, we want to program an execution of the job each day.
-On the Triggers section tab, click on Add trigger (leave by default all the fields, as it is already a daily update) and click on Save.
+On the Triggers tab, click on Add trigger (leave by default all the fields, as it is already a daily update) and click on Save.

 The job we just created should be added to the list.
 We can test it by selecting the job and clicking on Start > Start.

-Schedule from Design Studio
+Scheduling from the Design Studio